13 CFR § 125.6 - What are the prime contractor's limitations on subcontracting?

 (4) In the case of a contract for special trade contractors, no more than 75% of the amount paid by the government to the prime may be paid to firms that are not similarly situated.
 Any work that a similarly situated subcontractor further subcontracts will count towards the 75% subcontract amount that cannot be exceeded.
 Cost of materials are excluded and not considered to be subcontracted.

 (b) Mixed contracts.
-Where a contract combines services and supplies, the contracting officer shall select the appropriate NAICS code as prescribed in § 121.402(b) of this chapter.
+Where a contract integrates any combination of services, supplies, or construction, the contracting officer shall select the appropriate NAICS code as prescribed in § 121.402(b) of this chapter.
 The contracting officer's selection of the applicable NAICS code is determinative as to which limitation on subcontracting and performance requirement applies.
-In no case shall the requirements of paragraph (a)(1) and (a)(2) of this section both apply to the same contract.
-The relevant limitation on subcontracting in paragraph (a)(1) or (a)(2) of this section shall apply only to that portion of the contract award amount.
+Based on the NAICS code selected, the relevant limitation on subcontracting requirement identified in paragraphs (a)(1) through (4) of this section will apply only to that portion of the contract award amount.
+In no case shall more than one limitation on subcontracting requirement apply to the same contract.

 (c) Subcontracts to similarly situated entities.
 A small business concern prime contractor that receives a contract listed in paragraph (a) of this section and spends contract amounts on a subcontractor that is a similarly situated entity shall not consider those subcontracted amounts as subcontracted for purposes of determining whether the small business concern prime contractor has violated paragraph (a) of this section, to the extent the subcontractor performs the work with its own employees.
-Any work that the similarly situated subcontractor does not perform with its own employees shall be considered subcontracted SBA will also exclude a subcontract to a similarly situated entity from consideration under the ostensible subcontractor rule (§ 121.103(h)(4)).
+Any work that the similarly situated subcontractor does not perform with its own employees shall be considered subcontracted.
+SBA will also exclude a subcontract to a similarly situated entity from consideration under the ostensible subcontractor rule (§ 121.103(h)(3)).
+A prime contractor may no longer count a similarly situated entity towards compliance with the limitations on subcontracting where the subcontractor ceases to qualify as small or under the relevant socioeconomic status.

-(e) Determining compliance with applicable limitation on subcontracting.
-The period of time used to determine compliance for a total or partial set-aside contract will be the base term and then each subsequent option period.
+(d) Determining compliance with applicable limitation on subcontracting.
+The period of time used to determine compliance for a total or partial set-aside contract will generally be the base term and then each subsequent option period.
+However, for a multi-agency set aside contract where more than one agency can issue orders under the contract, the ordering agency must use the period of performance for each order to determine compliance.
 For an order set aside under a full and open contract or a full and open contract with reserve, the agency will use the period of performance for each order to determine compliance unless the order is competed among small and other-than-small businesses (in which case the subcontracting limitations will not apply).

 (1) The contracting officer, in his or her discretion, may require the concern to comply with the applicable limitations on subcontracting and the nonmanufacturer rule for each order awarded under a total or partial set-aside contract.